makerdao/pe-checklists/core/standards.md

 1. State variables (including wards and math)

     a.
 Constants then immutables then storage variables.
-In most cases constants and immutables can be declared internal.
+All constants and variables should have explicit visibility declared.
+In most cases, constants and immutables can be declared internal.

     b.
 Wards should be storage slot `0x0`
 2. Events